 I tried and loved the above Cambodian dishes while touring the country.
-Not a complete list but nearly all travelers will experience these basic dishes as they explore Cambodia if they seek out the local and traditional cuisine.
+Not a complete list but nearly all travellers will experience these basic dishes as they explore Cambodia if they seek out the local and traditional cuisine.
 We made a few of these when we did a Cambodian cookery course in Battambang.
-Admittedly, our usual daily diet in Cambodia leaned more towards standard backpacker fodder of fried rice, noodles, and omelets, but the traditional Cambodian food is great when you can find it.
+Admittedly, our usual daily diet in Cambodia leaned more towards standard backpacker fodder of fried rice, noodles, and omelettes, but the traditional Cambodian food is great when you can find it.
 Want to see our guides to Thai and Vietnamese food?